Watering trees & shrubs

 Signs of underwatering include:

-- lack of lustre on leaves and/or flat colour
+- lack of lustre on leaves; flat colour; pale, yellowing leaves

 - crisping or brown leaves